mburolla/siu-java-assignments/java-II-assignments.md

 ```

 ### Ex 4.
 Refactor Invoice and Products
-The `Invoice` and `Product` class in Excerise 3 both share a common attribute: id.
+The `Invoice` and `Product` classes in Ex.
+3 share a common attribute: id.
 Create an
 abstract class called `Base` that contains an attribute called id.
 Modifiy the `Invoice` and
-`Product` class that subclass the `Base` class.
-The constructors for the `Invoice` and
+`Product` class to subclass the `Base` class.
+Modify the constructors for the `Invoice` and
-`Product` classes must be modified to call the `Base` class constructor.
+`Product` classes to call the `Base` class constructor.
+The program should produce the same
-The program should produce the same output as displayed in Ex 3.
+output as observed in Ex 3.

 Output:
 ```